shapedigital/shape-shopify-snippets/README.md

 Ideally, the snippet files should follow this format also - large affects to smaller.
 (Scaffold, Component, Wrap, Tag).

+Points to note -
+- What's the best way to handle tabs / spaces.

 ## Snippet terminology

+All snippets are lowercase.

 | Command | Example | Description
 | :------------- | :------------- | :------------- |